 Information about individual experiences can be found in the Peace Corps stories.

-Once Volunteers are in-country, Peace Corps staff will provide them with guidance for maintaining their safety and well-being as appropriate.
+Once Volunteers are in-country, Peace Corps staff will provide them with guidance for maintaining their safety and well-being, as appropriate.
 To ensure productive, healthy, and safe experiences for Volunteers, the Peace Corps reviews work and housing sites in advance, collaborates on project development with local communities, and develops and tests plans for responding to emergencies.
-Field staff also receive training to support same-sex couples that addresses safety and security issues, host family preparation, job assignments, and resources for same-sex couples (including host country LGBT organizations where available).
+Field staff also receive training to support LGBTQI+ Volunteers.
+This training addresses safety and security issues, host family preparation, job assignments, and additional resources (including host country LGBTQI+ organizations where available).
 Volunteers also often create formal and informal support groups at their post.
-Currently, many posts have support groups for LGBT Volunteers, women, and Volunteers of color.
+Currently, many posts have support groups for LGBTQI+ Volunteers, Volunteers who identify as women, and Volunteers of color.

 All individuals can select the gender marker (M,F, or X) that they wish to have printed on their U.S. passport, even if the selected gender does not match the gender on supporting documentation, such as a birth certificate, a previous passport, or a state ID.
 No medical documentation is required to select the gender marker on your Peace Corps passport.
 As non-binary passport options become available, the Peace Corps will update our process accordingly.

 Please refer to the Medical and Health FAQs.